zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

       if (result.deletedCount === 0) {
         return res.json('No quote to delete')
       }
-      res.json(`Deleted Darth Vadar's quote`)
+      res.json(`Deleted Darth Vader's quote`)
     })
     .catch(error => console.error(error))
 })
 ```

-If the JavaScript receives a `No quote to delete` response, we can tell the user there's no Darth Vadar quote to delete.
+If the JavaScript receives a `No quote to delete` response, we can tell the user there's no Darth Vader quote to delete.

 To do this, let's add an element where we can tell users about this message.